sajelian/lsy_drone_racing/docs/STRUCTURE.md

 The most important files are:

 - `env_modifiers/observation_parser.py`: includes the `ObservationParser` base class and all the child classes based on it.
+There are a loooot of them, some need to be properly documented.
 - `env_modifiers/action_transformer.py`: includes the `ActionTransformer` base class and all the child classes based on it.
 - `env_modifiers/rewarder.py`: contains the rewarder `Rewarder`.